saikitanabe/minish/README.md

 Minish
 ======

 Simple helper written in Go to hash JavaScript file name.
-Helps to load newest file with the web page.
+Hashed names helps to load newest file with the web page.
 Hashed names allow to utilize long cache expiration times, e.g. Cache-Control:max-age=2592000.

 After minish browsers, CDNs and other caching proxies will not prevent loading the latest versions of your application.